 The Railway Children

-In order that your child has the best possible chance of gaining the expected standard in the Key Stage 2 test after the holidays, we are hoping you will encourage them to do some revision during the holiday break.
+In order that your child has the best possible chance of gaining the expected standards in the Key Stage 2 tests after the holidays, we are hoping you will encourage them to do some revision during the holiday break.

-Your child has been given 4 booklets called ’10-4-10’.
-This asks them to spend 10 minutes a day for 10 days on mathematics, SPaG, Reading and writing revision, it works out as approximately 45 minutes every day.
+Your child has been given a booklet called ’10-4-10’ for every subject.
+This asks them to spend 10 minutes a day, for 10 days, on each topic.
 They get the weekends off!

 Every day there are five arithmetic questions and some longer test questions to complete.
-Each pack is labelled as ‘Day 1’ or similar, each individual pack has instructions on the front to help you.
 Pupils write their answers on the sheets, but may need some paper for extra working out.

 Thank you for your support,